The ability to communicate effectively across borders is more important than ever.

 How to choose based on target customers (local vs. national reach).

-If your business primarily serves a specific city or region, select an area code that matches that locality.
 This is essential for businesses focused on community engagement and local marketing.
 For businesses aiming for a broader audience across Canada, consider using toll-free numbers or area codes from multiple regions.
-This allows customers from various locations to reach you without incurring long-distance charges.

 Options for getting a Canadian phone number.